-- communicate effectively in ways appropriate to the audience or situation
+- effectively communicate in ways appropriate to Health Industry Management, mindful of audience and purpose

 - use current technologies applicable to health care organizations effectively; recognising their advantages and limitations

-- provide ethical and professional standards of health service management with sensitivity to political, social, cultural, geographical, technological and global influences
+- provide ethical and professional standards of health administration with sensitivity to political, social, cultural, geographical, technological and global influences; particularly indigenous populations.